anacat/unity-mergetool/README.md

 ## Unity Smart Merge set up

-1. Download a fallback merge tool of your prefference (some fallback tools are listed in the mergespecfile.txt, mentioned bellow). <br/>
+1. Download a fallback merge tool of your prefference (some fallback tools are listed in the mergespecfile.txt, mentioned bellow).
+I personally recommend [Diff Merge](https://www.sourcegear.com/diffmerge/downloads.php).<br/>
 _The fallback tool is only used for conflicts that need human input and cannot otherwise be resolved, so you can always just resolve conflicts in the old fashioned way, if ever need be, by using the code editor of your choice!
 No need to install anything else!_

 2. Go to the Unity installation folder in **Editor/Data/Tools and find the mergespecfile.txt** file, the path may vary according to your OS, on Windows it's normally in `C:\Program Files\Unity\Editor\Data\Tools\mergespecfile.txt` or `C:\Program Files (x86)\Unity\Editor\Data\Tools\mergespecfile.txt`. <br/>